 These on-page and off-page SEO techniques will help you see how you can use SEO techniques on your website and throughout the internet to help your site rank in Google.

-How to Increase Search Engine Ranking in Google with On-Page Techniques
+How to Increase Google Search Engine Ranking with On-Page Techniques

 When thinking about SEO, on-page factors aren’t the first thing that come to mind.
 We usually think about building links to our site, but on-page SEO plays an important role as well.
 On-page techniques are things that you can do on your website to improve your search ranking.
 The following methods will teach you to go above and beyond using keywords in your content and pages and, instead, will go deeper to help you do what Google loves to see in its top-ranking sites.

 It’s incredibly important to look beyond optimizing your written content and also focus on your titles, headings and sub-headings, and meta descriptions.
 These are all things Google looks for when determining how to increase search engine ranking in Google for your site.
 If you forget to add keywords into them, you’re missing a golden opportunity for Google to find you easier.

 All three of these elements should have your main keyword included.
 If your keyword is “best mattresses for side sleepers,” you can create a title like, “Top 10 Best Mattresses for Side Sleepers to Wake Up Refreshed”.
 Use the main keyword in at least one heading and your meta description and sprinkle other keywords throughout each.

 Keywords are the backbone of SEO, but it is possible to overuse them, which can hurt your ranking more than help it.
 Keywords help Google, and other search engines, learn what your site’s focus is so it can display your site in relevant search queries.
 But, content littered with the same keywords multiple times and close together may cause Google to ban your site, which can be a difficult – or even impossible – process to reverse.